 The talk, which is free, will be held at the May Day Rooms from 7-9pm on Wednesday January 24th.

+Whether you can make it to the event or not, we highly recommend you get a copy of David’s book, available here from the CAMRA website.
 As always, if you’re having any problems at work or would like advice on how to form a union in your workplace, you can reach a representative from the Brewery Workers Union at breweryworkers@iww.org.uk.
 If you work in any other industry, it’s london@iww.org.uk.

 The documentary entitled ‘The Truth about BrewDog’, which aired on BBC Scotland on Monday 24th January, paints a picture of a company with two faces.
 This follows a score of articles about sexual harassment, legal threats against the BBC and CEO James Watt’s threats to staff who have come forward.